shravani1708/Laundry-Management-System/README.md

+# Laundry Management System<br/>

 The Laundry Management System is a web application developed using Django, HTML, CSS, and Firebase.
-It is designed to help laundry businesses manage their operations efficiently, providing features for managing customer orders, tracking inventory, and generating reports.
+It is designed to help laundry businesses manage their operations efficiently, providing features for managing customer orders, tracking inventory, and generating reports.<br/>

-Features
+# Features <br/>
-User Authentication
+**User Authentication**<br/>
--secure login and registration functionality for laundry staff and customers.
+-secure login and registration functionality for laundry staff and customers.<br/>

-Customer Dashboard
+**Customer Dashboard**<br/>
- -Customers can place laundry orders, and view previous order history.
+ -Customers can place laundry orders, and view previous order history.<br/>

-Staff Dashboard
+**Staff Dashboard**<br/>
--Staff members can manage incoming orders, update the status of orders, and view order details.
+-Staff members can manage incoming orders, update the status of orders, and view order details.<br/>

-Order Tracking
+**Order Tracking**<br/>
--Allows customers to track their orders using the order ID and automatic notifications to customers about the status of their orders via email or SMS.
+-Allows customers to track their orders using the order ID and automatic notifications to customers about the status of their orders via email or SMS.<br/>

-Reports Generation
+**Reports Generation**<br/>
--Generate reports on order statistics and revenue
+-Generate reports on order statistics and revenue<br/>